 It takes a long time for flank meat to become tender, so it's often reserved for stews or for braising.
 Flank meat, however, can often be much cheaper in comparison to tender cuts!

-The loin is where we find some of the best beef cuts for grilling (use cast iron griddle like this for that).
+The loin is where we find some of the best beef cuts for grilling (use cast iron griddle for that).
 This is the cow's back area, just past the ribs, and the steak here is the tenderest you can find!